Skip to content

 One of the real changes we’ve seen in Oklahoma over the past 10 to 15 years is a groundswell of talented young people who want to be career entrepreneurs and start their own high growth companies.

-We first met Stacey Brandhorst when she was working on her MBA at OSU and competing in the Governor’s Cup (now Love’s Cup Competition) with a business plan for PristineCal, a company that produced ultrapure calcium powder.
+We first met Stacey Brandhorst when she was working on her MBA at OSU and competing in the Governor’s Cup (now Entrepreneur’s Cup Competition) with a business plan for PristineCal, a company that produced ultrapure calcium powder.
 Stacey won the pitch and interview competitions, but the PristineCal business plan didn’t place.

 Stacey Brandhorst